-Extra Credit: No extra credit assignment will be allowed.
+EXTRA CREDIT: No extra credit assignments will be allowed.

-Disabilities: The Americans with Disabilities Act and the Rehabilitations Act of 1973 states: "If you have a disability that may have some impact on your work in this class and for which you may require accommodations, please see a coordinator in the Office of Disability Affairs (112 Johnston Hall) so that such accommodations can be arranged."
+DISABILITIES: The Americans with Disabilities Act and the Rehabilitations Act of 1973 states: "If you have a disability that may have some impact on your work in this class and for which you may require accommodations, please see a coordinator in the Office of Disability Affairs (112 Johnston Hall) so that such accommodations can be arranged."
 After you receive the accommodation letters, please meet with me to discuss the provisions of those accommodations.

-Grades: Final grades will be determined based on scores earned in the following assignments.
-All work must be done during the semester and not made up after the fact.
+GRADES: Final grades will be determined based on scores earned in the following assignments.
+All work must be done during the semester.